Sonata for Oboe and Piano

 Andrew's sister, Judith, and her friend, came with us to hear this wonderful concert and also discover the delights of Prague.
 The whole experience was very helpful to Judith's friend, who had recently lost her husband.

-Ondrej's student played the work in her final recital at Prague Conservatory this year (2018)!
+Ondrej's student played the work in her final recital at Prague Conservatory in 2018.

 In 2011 two performances of the Horn Sonata were taking place on opposite sides of the world on the same weekend!
-Robert Stonestreet and Amanda Hodder gave the first Australian performance of the Sonata at the University of Tasmania on 21st November and then on 23rd November the Scottish premiere was given by Joe Boyd at the North East Scotland Festival of Music, in a concert given by the National Youth Orchestra of Scotland Futures.
+Robert Stonestreet with Amanda Hodder gave the first Australian performance of the Sonata at the University of Tasmania on 21st November, and on 23rd November the Scottish premiere was given by Joe Boyd at the North East Scotland Festival of Music, in a concert given by the National Youth Orchestra of Scotland Futures.

 In the spring of 2022, Ondrej Vrabec, Principal Horn player of the Czech Philharmonic Orchestra, with his accompanist, Daniel Wiesner, recorded the Sonata for CD.